- Cook the Book: 'Guy Fieiri Food': lastbatch, InJuneau, Anne-Marie, Hoppocrates, and xlperro.

 - Drink the Book: 'Jelly Shot Test Kitchen': Shadowink, MsBigglesworth, Ginger and Scotch, MissMarnie, and pinklady.

-Entries tagged with 'Guy Fieri Food'
+'Guy Fieri Food' on Serious Eats

 More of a bread than a sandwich, Guy Fieri's Texas Hold'em is kind of like a cinnamon raisin swirl bread but instead of cinnamon and sugar, the swirls are chopped brisket, chipotle mayo, havarti, and bacon.
 See?
 Just like cinnamon raisin bread.